syncfusion-content/install-docs/Common/Essential-Studio/Apply-the-patch-for-major-or-service-pack-version.md

 # Patches

-Syncfusion provides patch setup for major version or service pack version, either to add new features or to fix issues.
+Syncfusion provides patch installer for major version or service pack version, either to add new features or to fix issues.
 You have to install the patches in the order you have received.

-## Installing a Patch Setup
+## Installing the Patch installer

 The following procedure illustrates how to install a patch.

-I> Before installing the patch, ensure that corresponding Essential Studio version or platforms setup has been installed in your machine.
+I> Before installing the patch, ensure that corresponding Essential Studio version platform has been installed in your machine.

-1. Double-click the Syncfusion Essential Studio patch setup file.
+1. Double-click the Syncfusion Essential Studio patch installer.
 The Syncfusion Essential Studio Service Pack opens.

    ![Welcome Wizard](Patches_images/Installing-a-Patch-Setup_img2.png)